James Scully (GC)

 (20/10/1909 - 28/12/1974)

-James Patrick Scully (20 October 1909 – 28 December 1974) was an Irish hero whose valourous actions during World War II earned him the George Cross, Britain’s highest award for gallantry not in the face of the enemy.
 Born in Bolton Parade(off Bolton Street to Thomas and Bridget Scully (nee O’Shaughnessy), he grew up with two brothers and five sisters.
 In 1911, they were living in Grenville Street.
-Although many sources online say he grew up in Crumlin, there does not seem to be evidence of this.
+Although many sources online references say he was born or grew up in Crumlin, he did not but he lived in 22 Faughart Road, Crumlin in the late 1930s and it this address was used when his medals were announced.
 After completing his basic education in Dublin, Scully sought work in England, where he moved to London at the age of 16 in 1925.
 There, he found employment as a labourer, working across various parts of the city before the outbreak of World War II.

 In 1938, Scully married Mary Hannah, and together they raised a family of five daughters and a son.
 When World War II erupted, Scully joined the Pioneer Corps, becoming part of the 256th Company under the command of Lieutenant Charles Cummins Chittenden.
 It was during this time that his bravery shone through amidst the chaos of the war.